christheblog/graph-partition/README.md

 <li>This is one iteration done.
 Repeat from 2.
 </ol>

-In practice just a few iterations seems to be enough to reach a significant reduction of the cross bucket connections.
+In practice just a few iterations seems to be enough to reach a significant reduction of the cross-bucket connections.
 The algorithm will reach a 'relative' convergence (Number of cross-bucket connections can oscillate - this is due to the 'batch' nature of the gain calculation)